2016 Kidapawan protests: Reactions

-Malacanang issued a statement through PCDSPO undersecretary, Manuel L. Quezon III calling for impartial investigation of the incident saying that "There is no reason why people must die in order to be asking for assistance from their own government" and urged the public not to "rush into judgment" pending an investigation.
+Malacanang issued a statement through PCDSPO undersecretary, Manolo Quezon calling for an impartial investigation of the incident saying that "There is no reason why people must die in order to be asking for assistance from their own government" and urged the public not to "rush into judgment" pending an investigation.
 North Cotabato Governor Emmylou Taliño-Mendoza said she was taking "full responsibility" for the incident.

 All presidential candidates of the 2016 Philippine elections, Jejomar Binay, Miriam Defensor Santiago, Rodrigo Duterte, Grace Poe, and Mar Roxas issued statements condemning the violent dispersal of the protests.
-In addition, Poe and Santiago recognized the rights of the protesters to organize demonstrators and Duterte directly condemned the administration of Benigno Aquino III and called for action regarding the incident.
-Roxas for his part called for investigations to determine the true cause of the incident.
+In addition, Poe and Santiago recognized the rights of the protesters to organize demonstrators and Duterte condemned the administration of Benigno Aquino III and called for action regarding the incident.
+Roxas called for investigations to determine the true cause of the incident.

-Days before his fight against Timothy Bradley, Sarangani representative and senatorial candidate Manny Pacquiao, also condemned the said encounter and paid condolences to the families that have been affected in the incident.
-He is also supported the immediate passage of anti-rice smuggling and hoarding bills filed in the Congress.
+Sarangani representative and senatorial candidate Manny Pacquiao, also condemned the encounter and paid condolences to the families that were affected in the incident.

 On April 2, 2016, movie actor Robin Padilla flew to Kidapawan to meet-up with the farmer-protesters and visit the warehouse, where he brought 200 sacks of rice that was given for them.
-People and businessmen from Davao City and nearby places, also arranged a rice donation drive for the protesting farmers.
+People and entrepreneurs from Davao City and nearby places, also arranged a rice donation drive for the protesting farmers.

 Residents gathered at the North Cotabato provincial capitol ground for a prayer rally on morning of April 4, three days after the dispersal of protesters.